angoikon/byd-trip-stats/README.md

 ## 💬 First Words..

-BYD Trip Stats is a free, open-source Android app that automatically tracks and analyzes your driving trips using real-time MQTT telemetry from the [Electro app](https://electro.app.br).
+BYD Trip Stats is an Android app that is installed at your BYD Card and enables you to automatically track and analyze your driving trips using real-time MQTT telemetry from the [Electro app](https://electro.app.br).

-**Perfect for BYD Seal, Dolphin, Atto3 etc owners** who want detailed insights into their driving efficiency, energy consumption, and trip patterns.
+**Perfect for BYD Seal owners (propably for Dolphin, Atto3 and other models too)** who want detailed insights into their driving efficiency, energy consumption, and trip patterns.

 ### Why BYD Trip Stats?